 All they have to do is literally point in your office direction and they'll pick up everything that's going on in your office.

-Every email, every text, every phone call, everything.
+Every email, every text, every phone call, everything, everything that you're watching, every website you're visiting.

-Now we give them to the greatest people in the world.
+Now, we give them to the greatest people in the world.

-I think they should be rewarded for the genius they have to come up with the these great weapons.
+I think they should be rewarded for the genius they have to come up with these great weapons.

-But when you start weaponizing at the top levels in the intelligence community and turning it on the American people and circumventing the constitution and going against unreasonable search and seizure, I'm not even talking about the surveillance, the unmasking, not following proper procedures and minimizing, and then of course leaking raw intelligence.
+But when you start weaponizing at the top levels in the intelligence community and turning it on the American people and circumventing the Constitution and going against unreasonable search and seizure, I'm not even talking about the surveillance, the unmasking, not following proper procedures and minimizing, and then, of course, leaking raw intelligence.

 There was a crime committed against General Flynn.